 2. Bus

-The New York Metropolitan Transport Authority (MTA) operates a fleet of almost 6,000 buses in New York, which cover over 322 routes.
-Suffice to say, you should be able to find a bus route to meet your needs!
+The New York Metropolitan Transportation Authority (MTA) operates a fleet of nearly 6,000 buses across more than 320 routes.
+Suffice to say, you should be able to find a bus that goes near where you want to go.

 3. Subway